 Drones are an increasingly common tool.
 Currently remote-controlled consumer or prosumer drones are utilized for aerial image acquisition.
 They have helped reduce the acquisition cost and the resolution of aerial farm images, making the technology accessible to all manner of farmers.
 Indeed, the hardware platform is now widely available.
 Automated indoor agriculture is still a new phenomenon, but some companies are making great strides into the industry by using fully automated systems.
 It is filled with massive hydroponic trays and two cloud-controlled robots that supervise the whole project.

-Some of the key vendors of the agricultural robots include ASIMOV Robotics, AGCO Corporation, International Federation of Robotics, Harvest automation, IFR (Israeli Robotics Association), BARA (British Automation & Robot Association), etc. These players are consistently focused on developing new and advanced robots for agricultural applications.
+Some of the key vendors of the agricultural robot market include ASIMOV Robotics, AGCO Corporation, International Federation of Robotics, Harvest automation, IFR (Israeli Robotics Association), BARA (British Automation & Robot Association), etc. These players are consistently focused on developing new and advanced robots for agricultural applications.

 The industry offers several growth opportunities.
 Thus, several startups providing innovative products and technologies have been entering the industry.
 Nexus Robotics launched a weed-yanking robot that helps farmers with soil analysis and environmental monitoring.